We are looking for a Finance Specialist and a Manager of Administration in the Greater Toronto Area.

 Project report due

-Equity-deserving and equity-denied groups will be prioritized in the application process.
-A minimum of 50% of all microgrants will be provided to those identifying as such, ensuring their involvement in shaping the natural spaces that matter to them.
+Equity-deserving groups will be prioritized in the application process.
+A minimum of 50% of all microgrants will be awarded to those who identify as such.

 Please check your group’s eligibility below before submitting your application.
 If you are not eligible for the TD Park People Grant, your application will not be reviewed.

-We request applicants to create an account and submit their application on the Survey Monkey Apply platform.
+Please create an account and submit your application on Blackbaud.

 The application form should take about 2 hours to complete once you know what your events will look like.
-You can request a sample PDF of the form by email to help you prepare the application.
+Here is a sample of the form to help you prepare the application.

-For an overview of the application questions and more information on how to create an account, please refer to the FAQ section below.
+For an overview of the application questions and more information on creating an account and submitting your application, please refer to the FAQ section below.

 Need help with your TD Park People Grant application?